lcappuccio/filtering-ads-with-linux/README.md

 ## init, launch and stop scripts

-Use `launch.sh` and `stop.sh` in the folder where the jar was copied.
+Use `start.sh` and `stop.sh` in the folder where the jar was copied.

 Create a folder `config` and copy (with the opportune values) the `application.properties` configuration file.